apache/echarts-handbook/contents/en/get-started.md

 ## Plotting a Simple Chart

 Before drawing we need to prepare a DOM container for ECharts with a defined height and width.
-After the following code after the `</head>` tag introduced earlier.
+Add the following code after the `</head>` tag introduced earlier.

 ```html
 <body>